-Step 4: Prepare to be amazed.
 When you ask for a letter of support and don’t provide a ghosted template, you receive far more compelling, heart-felt, free-form letters than you could possibly produce on your own.
 The authenticity of the letter shines through when you read it, and your grant reviewer will feel it as well.
 Pretty quick, you will have several more pages of content that essentially serve as extra narrative!

-Step 6: Save letters immediately in your project folder.
+Save letters immediately in your project folder.
 As always, we recommend saving any attachments or emails related to your project immediately in your project folder.
 Nothing is worse than losing track of a letter (or worse – forgetting to include it!), because your inbox swallowed it.
 Track incoming letters in your spreadsheet.

-Step 7: Assemble your letters as an attachment.
 Once all letters have been received, consider including an attachment cover sheet that lists all organizations that provided letters.
 This helps the reviewer locate a specific letter and gives them a general overview of what to expect.

 Want to Learn More About Letters of Support?

 If you want to learn more about letters of support, or any common attachment, we encourage you to take our FREE grant writing mini course or download our FREE audiobook on the grant writing process.